FAQs

 What is needed to qualify to receive food from Fondy Food Pantry (FFP)?

 Any person who comes to the FFP will receive food on their first visit.
 To qualify as a regular client, household members must be residents of Fond du Lac County.
-Clients will be asked to share basic income information (no documentation required) according to federal TEFAP (The Emergency Food Assistance Program) guidelines.
+Clients will be asked to share basic information including estimated household income (no documentation required) and proof of address.

 What documentation is needed to receive food?